rainlanguage/.github/profile/README.md

 # 💧 Rainlang 💧

-Rainlang is an onchain smart contract language for any EVM, designed to be easier to be much easier to read and write.
+Rainlang is an onchain smart contract language for any EVM, designed to be much easier to read and write.

 Rainlang is:
 - parsed onchain (by a smart contract)